Other development Projects

 Investigation for short and long-term solutions

 A water investigation has been conducted to assess water extraction and future usage forecasts.
-Several test fields on the Alnarp campus are planned for establishment, and plant material from Balsgård was submitted to the steering group for campus development in spring 2023.
+Partly due to the fact that trial fields for apple breeding were established on the Alnarp campus during 2024.

 The investigation resulted in both a short-term and a long-term solution.
-The short-term solution involves continuing to use municipal water for the irrigation of apple breeding experiments.
-The project is ongoing and is managed by Akademiska hus.
+The short-term solution involves continuing to use municipal water for the irrigation of apple breeding experiments, through retention ponds and drip irrigation.
+The project is completed, but SLU and AH are exploring the possibility of connecting the new facility to Plaskan.

 Long-term efforts continue to explore the possibility of establishing a combined wetland and irrigation pond in the northern part of Alnarp.
 This work is being carried out by a collaboration group consisting of Lomma municipality, Akademiska hus, and SLU.
 A workshop, organized by SLU, was held in spring 2023 to provide inspiration.
 Read more about the workshop here.